-Idle slaves will keep the former value of 0 for rdy\cnt.
-Slaves that do not know in advance how many wait states are needed for the transaction can produce sequences that omit any of the numbers 3, 2, and 1.
-A simple slave can hold rdy\cnt on 3 until the data is available and set it then directly to 0.
+Idle slaves will keep the former value of 0 for rdy_cnt.
+Slaves, that don't know in advance how many wait states are needed for the transaction can produce sequences that omit any of the numbers 3, 2, and 1.
+A simple slave can hold rdy_cnt on 3 until the data is available and set it than directly to 0.
 The master has to handle those situations.
-Practically, this reduces the possibilities of pipelining and therefore the performance of the interconnect.
+Practically this reduces the possibilities of pipelining and therefore the performance of the interconnect.
 The master will read the data later, which is not an issue as the data stays valid.

-Figure 2 shows an example of a slave that needs three cycles for the read to be processed.
-In cycle 1, the read command and the address are set by the master.
-The slave registers the address and sets rdy\cnt to 3 in cycle 2.
-The read takes three cycles (2-4) during which rdy\cnt gets decremented.
+Figure 3 shows an example of a slave that needs three cycles for the read to be processed.
+In cycle 1 the read command and the address are set by the master.
+The slave registers the address and sets rdy_cnt to 3 in cycle 2.
+The read takes three cycles (2-4) during which rdy_cnt gets decremented.
 In cycle 4 the data is available inside the slave and gets registered.
-It is available in cycle 5 for the master and rdy\cnt is finally 0.
-Both, the rd\data and rdy\cnt will keep their value until a new transaction is requested.
+It is available in cycle 5 for the master and rdy_cnt is finally 0.
+Both, the rd_data and rdy_cnt will keep their value till a new transaction is requested.

-Figure 3 shows an example of a slave that needs three cycles for the write to be processed.
-The address, the data to be written, and the write command are valid during cycle 1.
-The slave registers the address and the write data during cycle 1 and performs the write operation during cycles 2-4.
-The rdy\cnt is decremented and a non-pipelined slave can accept a new command after cycle 4.
+Figure 4 shows an example of a slave that needs two cycles for the write to be processed.
+The address, the data to be written and the write command are valid during cycle 1.
+The slave registers the address and the write data during cycle 1 and performs the write operation during cycles 2-3.
+The rdy_cnt is decremented and a non-pipelined slave can accept a new command after cycle 4.

-4 Pipelining
+3.4 Pipelining